Sikh coinage: Cis-Sutlej states

 Patiala.
 Maharaja Sir Rajindar Singh.
-VS 1933-1957 (AD 1876-1900).
+VS 1933-1957 (AD 1876–1900).
 AV Mohur (20mm, 10.66 g, 11h).
 Sirhind mint.
 Dated VS (19)50 (AD 1893).

 However, the early coins of the Phulkian states are difficult to attribute and there are minor variations which can be used to distinguish them from one another.
 They also tended to have loose-control over their mints, which decreased the values of the coins in the Delhite markets.
 These states paid a tribute to the Maratha Empire until the Marathas were defeated by the British in the 2nd Anglo-Maratha war of 1805.
 By 1809, the British became the hegemonic power in the cis-Sutlej region and most of the polities in the area signed treaties with the British, which helped check Ranjit Singh's southward expansion past the Sutlej.
 This shift is also reflected in the coinage of the era, with there being a change toward more clearly defined symbolism and refined fabric.

 Jind State only issued a silver rupee, known as a Jīndīā, which were comparable to Patiala's currency in both weightage and inscription.
-Nabha State issued both a gold mohur and silver rupee, collectively known as Nābhāshāhīs, their inscription bore the degh tegh fateh phrase and thus were similar to Maharaja Ranjit Singh's coinage inscriptions on his Nanakshahis and the earlier Gobindshahis of the Misls.
+Nabha State issued both a gold mohur and silver rupee, collectively known as Nābhāshāhīs, their inscription bore the deg tegh fateh phrase and thus were similar to Maharaja Ranjit Singh's coinage inscriptions on his Nanakshahis and the earlier Gobindshahis of the Misls.